tech-cow/wolfcoin/README.md

 In `def new_block(last_block)`: This function creates the rules on how a new block is created.
-In a nutshell, it gets previous_hash from the last element in the array, and update it's own previous_hash to itself, so later when next block is created, it can read the current hash value.
+In a nutshell, it gets previous_hash from the last element in the array, and update its own previous_hash to itself, so later when next block is created, it can read the current hash value.

 ```python